 Many schools effectively ignore the process of attaining correct posture and alignment of the spine.
 The consequent level of relaxation may be quite inferior, and training will progress slowly, if at all.

 The first aim in this approach is to be able to stand correctly.
 Students are first taught a form of standing meditation.
 Before adjusting our posture we need to be able to feel the body properly.
 This is an ongoing process and , while demanding to begin with, is tremendously gratifying in itself, rather than just a means to an end.

 If successful, the student will feel a significantly heightened awareness of the body and an improved ability to control muscular tension.

 The martial arts instruction is in depth and hands on.

 Adults and children self defense classes are available.
-So if you are looking for Kung Fu classes in Willoughby(or North Shore) be sure to check us out.
+So if you are looking for Kung Fu classes in North Shore, be sure to check us out.